 Koala populations across New South Wales are under increasing pressure and are declining despite a wide range of conservation initiatives, including protections through legislation, recovery programs and various community efforts.

 This land purchase initiative will assist in the long-term conservation of the koala.

 How much money is available to purchase land for koalas?

-The NSW Government has allocated $10 million over five years to purchase and permanently conserve land in the national parks system that contains priority koala habitat.
+The NSW Government has allocated $20 million to purchase and permanently conserve land in the national parks system that contains priority koala habitat.

 What is priority koala habitat?